paweljava/WeatherApiCloud/README.md

 ## Assumptions:
-- Expose a REST API, where the argument is a day (yyyy-mm-dd date format) depending on which place offers best windsurfing conditions on that day in the 16 forecast day range and return value is one of following locations: Jastarnia (Poland), Bridgetown (Barbados), Fortaleza (Brazil), Pissouri (Cyprus), Le Morne (Mauritius)
+- Expose a REST API, where the argument is a day (yyyy-mm-dd date format) depending on which place offers best windsurfing conditions on that day in the 16 forecast day range and return value is list of following locations: Jastarnia (Poland), Bridgetown (Barbados), Fortaleza (Brazil), Pissouri (Cyprus), Le Morne (Mauritius)
 - Apart from returning the name of the location, the response should also include weather conditions